 How you and your Club can help

-- Raise money to purchase medical equipment, fund operations to restore sight, movement or hearing or help us prevent disability
+- Raise money to purchase medical equipment, fund operations to restore sight, movement or hearing

 - Join together with other Clubs in your District to sponsor a whole project to ‘take the hospital to the people’